psi4/psi4/doc/sphinxman/source/cfour.rst

 unless explicitly set to VCC.

-An advantage of |PSIfours| Python driver is that any number of common work-up procedures can be automated and wrapped around the the conventional single-point and optimization procedures at the heart of all quantum chemistry codes.
+An advantage of |PSIfours| Python driver is that any number of common work-up procedures can be automated and wrapped around the conventional single-point and optimization procedures at the heart of all quantum chemistry codes.
 Three core "wrappers" available in |PSIfour| are :py:func:`~driver_nbody.nbody_gufunc`,